 Note 3: The Client Authentication purpose may be omitted.

-Note 4: Commit Signing purpose to be included in multipurpose certificates, which is identified with an OID residing within an Apple-owned arc.
+Note 4: Commit Signing purpose to be included in SMIME Organization-validated Multipurpose Certificates, which is identified with an OID residing within an Apple-owned arc.
 OID: 1.2.840.113635.100.4.20.